 With sales in excess of $400M CAD, Lynx Equity Limited is a Toronto-based diversified private equity firm focused on acquiring small and medium-sized businesses from owners looking to retire.
 Lynx targets acquisitions of companies with EBITDA between $750k and $2M USD and utilizes a buy and hold strategy.

-For further information on Lynx Equity, please visit www.lynxequity.com
+To learn more about Lynx Equity, please visit www.lynxequity.com

 For press inquiries, please contact: